-The pluralist begs to differ He insists that human concepts are products and expressions of human understanding, that human understanding develops over time, and that it develops differently in different places and in different times.
-Again, he would claim that a human action, determined solely by abstract properties, abstract principles, abstract laws, would be not only abstract but also inhumanly inept on every concrete occasion.
-For possible courses of human action are the discoveries of human intelligence, perhaps remotely guided by principles and laws, but certainly grasphed by insight into concrete situations.
-Moreover, it is by further insight that the probable results of each possible course of action are determined, and that determination, so far from settling the issue, stands in need of a free and hopefully responsible choice before action can ensue.
-Finally, in so far as a situation or a course of action is intelligible, it can recur; but the less intelligent people are, the less they learn from the defects of previous acts, and the more likely they are to settle into some routine that keeps repeating the same mistakes to make their situation ever worse.
-On the other hand, the more intelligent they are, the more they can learn from previous mistakes, and the more they will keep changing their situation and so necessitating still further changes in their courses of action.
+The pluralist begs to differ.
+He refuses to grant that human-concepts-resemble-Plato's immutable forms.
+He insists that human concepts are products and expresspions of human understanding. that human understanding develops over time, and that it develops differently in different places and in different times.
+Again. he would claim that a human action, determined solely by abstract properties, abstract principles, abstract laws, would be not only abstract but also inept on every concrete occasion.
+For possible human courses of action courses of human action are the discoveries of human intelligence, perhaps remotely guided by principles and laws, but & certainly grasped by insight into concet concrete situations.
+Moreover, it is by further insight that the probable results of each course of action are determined, and that determination, so far from settling the issue, stands in need of a free and hopefully responsible choice before action can ensue.
+Finally, In, so far as a situation or a course of action is intelligible, it can recur; but the less intelligent people are, the less they learn from the defects of previous acts, and the more likely they are to settle into some reprovide that keeps mistakes to make their situation ever worse. repeating the same actor On the other hand, the more intelligent they are, the more they can learn from previous mistakes, and the more they will keep changing their course of action and, as well, keep when changing their situation and so necessitating still further changes in their courses of action.